 Sessions will be delivered in well-equipped classroom settings; you will also be required to access on-line material.

-Access to HE Courses are eligible for Advanced Learner Loans
+Access to Higher Education Courses are eligible for Advanced Learner Loans

-– If you complete your Access to HE course and subsequent degree, your Advanced Learner Loan will be written off.
+– If you complete your Access to Higher Education course and subsequent degree, your Advanced Learner Loan will be written off.

-More information on paying for your Access to HE Diploma is available at https://www.gov.uk/advanced-learner-loan
+More information on paying for your Access to Higher Education Diploma is available at https://www.gov.uk/advanced-learner-loan

-Ideally, applicants should have a GCSE at Grade C (4) or above in both English and Maths.
+Ideally, applicants should have a GCSE at Grade C (4) or above in both English and Maths (or equivalent*).

-However, we will consider applications from those who have and a Grade D (5) in either Maths or English – please note where this is the case the relevant GCSE must be studied alongside the Access to HE Diploma (evening class).
+However, we will consider applications from those who have a Grade D (5) or equivalent in either Maths or English – please note where this is the case the relevant GCSE/Functional Skills Level 2 must be studied alongside the Access to Higher Education Diploma (evening class).

 On receipt of your application to study this course you will be invited to attend an admissions interview with a member of the teaching team to discuss the course and its requirements further.